matthew-sayer/pylint_mcp/README.md

 - Get a quick view on what to improve in your code, and letting the language model in your MCP client **advise you on best practice**.
 - Run pylint universe tools on any locally cloned repository, without even opening the repo in your IDE or installing pylint in each environment.

+**NOTE** - For optimal performance, I recommend running the tools on individual subdirectories one at a time and working through each.
+In future, a parallel execution flag will be auto-added on pylint run commands.

 ## Overview

 This project provides an MCP server specifically designed for Python code analysis using the complete Pylint universe of tools.
 It includes: